schoolofdata-ch/swiss-charities/README.md

 # Swiss Charities

 This is a list of Swiss charitable organizations in the form of open data.
 We are crowdsourcing this data, please feel free to contribute to the `data/crowd.csv` file.
+See also https://github.com/OpendataCH/charities

 [![Data Package logo](https://assets.okfn.org/p/data/img/icon-128.png)](https://data.okfn.org/tools/view?url=https%3A%2F%2Fraw.githubusercontent.com%2Fschoolofdata-ch%2Fswiss-charities%2Fmaster%2Fdatapackage.json)